aksanakandr/QA_project/README.md

 # Python Selenium Automation Project

-This project uses Selenium, and Python to create simple but powerful automation project.
+This project uses Selenium  and Python, Pytest

 ## Table of Contents